What type of investor are you?

 How you invest can also be determined by whether you prefer dealing with technology or people.
 If you prefer a human touch, regardless of whether you’re an active or passive investor, a financial professional can help you structure your investment portfolio.

 For passive investors who prefer technology, there are automated investing tools available.
-Known generically as robo-advisors, the tool will ask you several questions about your goals and risk and then recommended a portfolio allocation that’s regularly monitored and balanced for you.
+Known generically as robo-advisors, the tool will ask you several questions about your goals and risk tolerance and then recommend a portfolio allocation that’s regularly monitored and balanced for you.
 Because automated options are often lower cost, they can be a good place to start if you’re just getting into investing or don’t have a lot to invest.

 No matter your investing style, there are a few habits nearly all successful investors practice.